5 Essential Facts to Know Before Officiating a Wedding in Alabama

 Who Can Officiate Weddings in Alabama?

-This is the relevant exerpt from the Code of Alabama § 30-1-7
+This is the relevant exerpt from the Alabama Code § 30-1-7.

 Basically, this means that as long as you are ordained through any church, you can officiate weddings.

 Are Online Ordinations Recognized in Alabama?

 Yes.
 All online ordained ministers, including those ordained through AMM are recognized in Alabama.

 Get Ordained Now

 Is Government Registration Required to Officiate a Wedding in Alabama?